sanromra/commentary2ratings/README.md

 # commentary2ratings
 Using football commentaries to predict player ratings in a match.

+**All results are compiled in https://github.com/sanromra/commentary2ratings/blob/main/CSCI544___Final_Report.pdf**

 ## Requirements